wangsw/PrivacyAmplification/README.md

 # Privacy Amplification via Shuffling

-**Unified, Tight and Fast Privacy Amplification in the Shuffle Model of Differential Privacy**
+**Unified, Simplified, Tight, and Fast Privacy Amplification in the Shuffle Model of Differential Privacy**

 &check; LDP randomizers, metric LDP randomizers, and some multi-message randomizers